-- e) Identify management options and common standards for FAD management, including components of FAD management plans, the regulation of deployment limits, characteristics and use of FADs, such as marking and activities of support vessels and evaluate their effect on ICCAT managed species and on the pelagic eco-systems, based on scientific advice and the precautionary approach.
-This should take into consideration all the fishing mortality components, the methods by which FAD fishing has increased a vessel's ability to catch fish, as well as socio-economic elements with the view to provide effective recommendations to the Commission for FAD management in tropical tuna fisheries. - f) Identify and assess options for and timing of recovery of FADs in order to ensure a proper management of the marine environment. - 2.
-The second meeting of this ad hoc Working Group shall take place in 2016 in association with the Yellowfin Tuna Data Preparatory Meeting. - 3.
-The ad hoc Working Group shall report on its work with a view to recommend the adoption of appropriate measures at the latest at the 2016 ICCAT Commission meeting. - 4.
-The ICCAT Commission, at its annual meeting in 2016, will review the progress and outcomes of the ad hoc Working Group, identify priority tasks, and assess the need to continue the Working Group. - 5.
+- e) Assess the developments in FAD-related technology, including with regard to: - Technological improvement in relation to fishing mortality. - FAD and buoys marking and identification as a tool for monitoring, tracking and control of FADs. - Reducing FADs' ecological impact through improved design, such as non-entangling FADs and biodegradable material. - f) Identify management options and common standards for FAD management, including the regulation of: 1) FAD sets; 2) deployment limits of FADs and buoys (by distinguishing total number of deployed buoys and the number of active ones); 3) characteristics of FADs, such as marking; 4) activities of purse seiners, baitboats and support vessels, in particular the link established in fishing operations between support vessels and individual fishing vessels, and evaluate their effect on ICCAT managed species and on the pelagic eco-systems, based on scientific advice and the precautionary approach.
+This should take into consideration all the fishing mortality components, the methods by which FAD fishing has increased a vessel's ability to catch fish, as well as socioeconomic elements with the view to provide effective recommendations to the Commission for FAD management in tropical tuna fisheries. - g) Identify and assess options for and timing of recovery of FADs and/or mitigating FAD losses in order to ensure a proper management of their potential impact on different coastal ad high-sea components of the marine environment. - h) Evaluate progress made based on the recommendations issued by the Working Group in 2016 and thereafter as appropriate. - 2.
+The third meeting of this ad hoc Working Group shall take place in 2017 and thereafter as appropriate. - 3.
+The ad hoc Working Group shall report on its work with a view to recommend the adoption of appropriate measures at the relevant ICCAT Commission meeting. - 4.
+The ICCAT Commission, at its annual meetings, will review the progress and outcomes of the ad hoc Working Group, identify priority tasks, and assess future needs. - 5.
 The ad hoc Working Group will be chaired by the Chair of Panel 1 and the Chair of the SCRS.
-The chairs of the ad hoc Working Group should coordinate to establish procedures to ensure a full and open exchange among all participants. - 6.
+The Chairs of the ad hoc Working Group should coordinate to establish procedures to ensure a full and open exchange among all participants. - 6.
 The structure of the meetings will include an open forum/dialogue among scientists, fisheries managers, industry representatives and other interested stakeholders.
 Recommendations to the Commission shall be developed through sessions of the ad hoc Working Group, which should ensure a balanced presence and active participation of scientists and managers. - 7.
-The ICCAT Secretariat should work with the Secretariats of other tuna RFMOs in which FAD Working Groups have been established to promote the cooperation between these groups, including through the organization of a joint session in 2016 with the interested tuna RFMOs. - 8.
+The ICCAT Secretariat will work with the Secretariats of other tuna RFMOs in which FAD Working Groups have been established to promote the cooperation between these groups, including through the organization of a joint session in 2017 with the interested tuna RFMOs. - 8.
 This Recommendation repeals and replaces [Rec.
-14-03].
+15-02].